Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 ## Background categories

-Since Tizen 2.4, an application is not allowed to run in the background except when it is explicitly declared to do so.
+Since Tizen 2.4, an application is not allowed to run in the background unless it is explicitly declared to do so.
 The following table lists the background categories that allow an application to run in the background.

 <a name="allow_bg_table"></a>
 **Table: Allowed background application policy**